snowdriftcoop/snowdrift/CONTRIBUTING.md

 there.
 As we encourage everyone to use FLO tools, the instructions below assume git.snowdrift.coop.

+Fork the project:
-To contribute changes to the project, first [create an account on git.snowdrift.coop] or sign in if you already have an account.
+* create an account on [git.snowdrift.coop](https://git.snowdrift.coop/users/sign_in) or sign in if you already have an account

-Once signed in, go to the [project repository], and click the "Fork" link At the top of the main page, below the header, you'll see a box with an address.
+* go to the [project repository]
+* click the "Fork" link at the top of the main page, below the header

-After choosing your account for the fork, you should be at the page for your fork of the project.
-To check, see that the header at the top of the page has your account name followed by "/Snowdrift".
+* choose your account for the fork
+* you should end up at the page for your fork of the project; to check, see that the header at the top of the page has your account name followed by "/Snowdrift"

 ##### Adding your fork as a remote